 The joint management plan aims to conserve and protect the values of the planning area in the long term.
 It provides a summary of operations proposed to be undertaken and the vision includes a desire to maintain a low-key recreation experience, welcoming and encouraging visitors to enjoy, understand and respect the cultural and natural values of the area.

-A copy of the draft joint management plan is available on the Parks and Wildlife Service management plans page.
+The joint management plan is available on the Parks and Wildlife Service approved management plans page.